What is eCalrossy?

 - Annual school fees of approx. $5000

-- ICT levy each term to cover the cost of a Calrossy set-up Macbook with required software which will be issued to your child.
-In 2019 this fee is $150 per term
+- ICT levy each term to cover the cost of a Calrossy set-up at approximatly $150 per term.
+This covers a MacBook with required software which will be issued to your child.

 - Purchase of Calrossy sports uniform: 3 shirts, 2 shorts, track suit, 5 pairs socks (current total price approx. $420) to be worn each school day and during residential sessions

-- Your costs to transport your child to and from Calrossy for the 3 residential sessions each year
+- The costs to transport your child to and from Calrossy for the 3 residential sessions each year

 Using technology to full benefit

-- Each distanced education student at Calrossy will be issued with a school set-up Macbook and be oriented into its use in the January residential week
+- Each distance education student at Calrossy will be issued with a school set-up MacBook and be oriented into its use in the January residential week

 - Video conferencing software enables dynamic interaction, interactive teaching and active learning to take place for almost all of the distance education student’s school day